SpectreScythe/eco_eco_magazine/README.md

 # ECO ECO Magazine

 Welcome to the ECO ECO Magazine project repository!
-This is a PHP micro project aimed at creating a magazine website focused on environmental sustainability and eco-friendly living.
+This is a PHP micro project aimed at creating a magazine website focused on categories such as Entertainment, Fashion, Sports, and Games.

 ## Overview

-ECO ECO Magazine is designed to provide users with informative articles, tips, and resources related to eco-conscious living, sustainable practices, environmental news, and more.
+ECO ECO Magazine is designed to provide users with informative articles, categories such as Entertainment, Fashion, Sports, and Games news and more.

 ## Features